daddel80/notepadpp-multireplace/README.md

 ## Key Features

--   **Multiple Replacements:** Execute multiple replacements in a single operation, in one document or across all opened documents.
+-   **Multiple Replacements**: Perform multiple replacements in a single operation, in one document or across all open documents
--   **Entry Toggling:** Toggle list entries for replacement, highlighting, or searching.
+-   **Save and Load Lists**: Store and load search/replace lists for reuse across different sessions or projects, including all relevant settings.
--   **String Storage:** Store and load your search and replace strings in a list, facilitating reuse across different sessions or projects.
+-   **Selection Support**: Supports rectangular and multiple selections for targeted replacements.
--   **CSV Scope Functionality:** Apply search, replace, or sort operations to specific columns in a CSV or other delimited file by selecting column numbers.
+-   **CSV Column Operations**: Search, replace, sort, or highlight specific columns in CSV or other delimited files by selecting column numbers.
--   **Scripted Text Replacements:** Export to bash script for scripted text replacements.
+-   **Conditional Replacements**: Use variables, conditions, and mathematical operations for complex replacements, fully integrated into the replacement list like regular entries.
--   **Highlighting:** Highlight multiple find words in unique colors for better visual distinction.
+-   **Highlight Matches**: Mark multiple search terms in the text, each with a distinct color for easy differentiation.
--   **Variable Usage:** Employ variables for conditional and computational operations within the replacement string.
+-   **Bash Script Export**: Export replacement operations as a bash script for use outside of Notepad++.

 ## Match and Replace Options